 The past few years have seen a huge surge in popularity for the humble houseplant.
 And there’s little doubt why we’re all turning green-fingered.
 Houseplants boast a range of feel-good benefits and are an economical and versatile way to revamp your home decor.
 We are huge fans of this botanical trend at Feather and Nest and we have curated our own collection of plants under our brand ‘Green & Wild’.

 We source all our plants from reputable nurseries, hand-picked and sold in stylish pots and hanging containers.
-We gift package all our plants in beautiful recycled kraft bags along with our handy plant care guide to take home, our plants make great house warming gifts and gifts for special occasions.
+We gift package all our plants in beautiful recycled kraft bags along with a Plant Personality Care Card to take home, our plants make great house warming gifts and gifts for special occasions.

 If you’re a fan of this botanical trend too, then pop by our stores to browse our plant collections for yourself.
 In the mean-time, here’s our top three most popular plants and how to care for these plant friends, we’re sharing how much (or little) water and sunlight each popular plant type needs to thrive.